Jesusborjas006/higher-or-lower-game/README.md

 # Higher or Lower Game

 ### Abstract:
-A game just like the original but focusing focusing on their instagram followers.
-You must choose wether or not the the celebrity has more followers than the current being displayed.
+A game just like the original but focusing on their instagram followers.
+You must choose whether or not the the celebrity has more followers than the current being displayed.

 ### The Features Include:
 - Displays two people to compare.